-We may be just one quarter of the way into 2018, but the best luxury SUV deals on 2017 models can be had right now as dealer lots begin selling their leftovers – and they’re basically identical to 2018 SUV models.
-We pick our favourite top luxury SUV and crossover models from compact crossover to 7-passenger, 3-row family vehicles.
-Also check out:
+We may be just one-quarter of the way into 2018, but the best luxury SUV deals on 2017 models can be had right now as dealer lots begin selling their leftovers – and they’re basically identical to 2018 SUV models.
+We pick our favourite luxury SUVs and crossover models, from premium compact crossovers to 7-passenger, 3-row family vehicles.

 Here are the luxury SUVs we feel are among the best of the 2017 models available now, some of which prove you don’t have to go for the latest designs (such as the selection of 2019 SUVs that are already in showrooms) to get a comfortable and competent upscale utility vehicle.